jonikanerva/express_template/readme.md

 ## Install

-Set the correct Node version with `nvm use`.
+Set the correct Node version with `nvm install && nvm use`.

 Install dependencies with `yarn install`.